-The Justice Centre has filed two court actions against the government in Federal Court, in response to news that the Trudeau government will force Canadian residents into mandatory quarantine, in a hotel at their own expense, after returning from international travel.
-The full hearing on the constitutionality of quarantine hotels and quarantine facilities is scheduled for June 1-3, 2021.
+The Justice Centre filed two court actions against the government in Federal Court, in response to the actions of the Trudeau government that has forced Canadian residents into mandatory quarantine, in a quarantine hotel at their own expense, after returning from international travel.
+The full hearing on the constitutionality of quarantine hotels and quarantine facilities was on June 1-3, 2021.

 The question of legality of mandatory COVID tests to enter Canada as a Canadian citizen has not been decided by a court.
 A court could rule the Canadian government has the right to require individuals to show they are healthy before entering Canada, however it is not clear whether this would be considered constitutional for Canadian citizens, if challenged legally on Charter grounds.
 These are unprecedented times.